-Known areas of unstable soils are shown on Schedule A-3.
-There may also other localized areas in the Village which may be subject to natural hazards such as organic or unstable soils, steep slopes, flood plains of local watercourses, etc.
+There are localized areas in the Village which may be subject to other natural hazards such as organic or unstable soils, steep slopes, flood plains of local watercourses, etc. Where such potential hazards are identified during the development approval process, the following policies shall apply, in consultation with the Conservation Authority, prior to the approval of any development.

-Where development is proposed in areas which are shown as unstable soils on Schedule A-3, development may be approved in accordance with the underlying land use designation as shown on Schedule A-1, or where other localized potential natural hazards are identified during the development approval process, the following policies shall apply, in consultation with the Conservation Authority, prior to the approval of any development.
+1. The proposed development should be located on the property so that it is not adversely impacted by the potential hazard.

-- 1. The proposed development should be located on the property so that it is not adversely impacted by the potential hazard. - 2.
-Alternatively, the applicant shall be required to submit the applicable studies, to be undertaken by a qualified professional, which identify the mitigation measures to be undertaken in order to prevent adverse impacts.
+2. Alternatively, the applicant shall be required to submit the applicable studies, to be undertaken by a qualified professional, which identify the mitigation measures to be undertaken in order to prevent adverse impacts.
 Such measures shall be conditions of development approval.